 Branch out to Dataset¶

 When you work in a View, you may want to finally save the data of a View in a Dataset.
-This is done through Branch Out to Dataset.
+Use the Branch Out to Dataset to do this.
 The options to combine new data or replace existing data from the View is configured within the Branch Out to Dataset interface.
 Read more about it here.

 Webhooks typically provide one row of a data at a time.
 Mammoth, however, deals with data in terms of Batches.
 Mammoth accumulates the Webhook data and makes a Batch of data.
 Batches of data are made every hour automatically if there is any data in that hour.
 Whenever Webhook catches any data, a Refresh button appears on the Preview Panel.
 You can also create a Batch manually by clicking on Refresh.